-Furthermore and in consideration of the minimum commitment of 5% of Sustainable Investments with an environmental objective, the Sub-Fund invests in investee companies considered as "best performer" when benefiting over the best top three rating (A, B or C, out of a rating scale going from A to G) within their sector on at least one material environmental or social factor.
+Furthermore and in consideration of the minimum commitment of 10% of Sustainable Investments with an environmental objective, the Sub-Fund invests in investee companies considered as "best performer" when benefiting over the best top three rating (A, B or C, out of a rating scale going from A to G) within their sector on at least one material environmental or social factor.

+Good governance

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.